Social Structure and Institutions

 Organisational Structure

-Theravāda Buddhism’s organisational structure varies from region to region and to .
-While some are strictly hierarchical or central governing bodies, others may run similar to a family business.
-The main distinction is between the Saṅgha (community of monastics) and the .
+Theravāda Buddhism’s organisational structure varies from region to region and sect to sect.
+The main organisational distinction is between the Saṅgha (community of monastics) and the laity.

 Saṅgha (Community of Monastics)

-The term ‘Saṅgha’ may refer to the entire Buddhist community of monks, nuns and , or may be used to refer specifically to the Buddhist monastic community of monks and nuns.
-Monastics can be distinguished from the by outward appearance, such as their shaved heads and donned robes.
+The term ‘saṅgha’ refers to the Buddhist monastic community of monks or nuns.
+Meanwhile, ‘ubhato saṅgha’ refers explicitly to the ‘dual saṅgha’ of monks and nuns.
+Monastics can be distinguished from the laity by outward appearance, such as their shaved heads and donned robes.
 These choices in appearance minimise distraction from material goods (such as various hairstyles and clothing), and also act as symbols of renunciation.
-There is usually a of seniority within the Saṅgha based on one’s years as an ordained monastic.
+There is usually a hierarchy of seniority within the Saṅgha based on one’s years as an ordained monastic within the bhikkhu (monk) and bhikkhunī (nun) saṅghas, respectively.

 Monastics generally follow rules of behaviour found in the Vinaya Piṭaka, including the ethical code of conduct and practices of austerity.
-As an ideal, the Saṅgha are expected to follow the strict code of conduct and serve as role models for the .
+As an ideal, the Saṅgha are expected to follow the strict code of conduct and serve as role models for the laity.
 However, the Saṅgha is diverse and there may be varying levels of austerities practised.
-For example, some traditional members of the Saṅgha may have very limited possessions (such as a few robes, sandals, a sewing kit, an alms bowl and basic medicine).
-Although monks and nuns take vows of renunciation, the monastic institution enables the Saṅgha to avoid extreme ascetic practices (such as prolonged fasting).
+For example, some members of the Saṅgha may have very limited possessions (such as a few robes, sandals, a sewing kit, an alms bowl and basic medicine).
+Although monks and nuns take vows of renunciation, the monastic institution enables the Saṅgha to avoid extreme ascetic practices.

 Laity

 Lay members of Buddhist communities typically live a household life instead of a monastic life, often with less time for meditation and contemplation.
-Lay Buddhists are encouraged to cultivate wholesomeness in all their activities (good kamma), and observe the five moral precepts as a path of practice.
-Meditation and study is encouraged too, if or when they can find time for this. may give donations (money, services or goods) to the Saṅgha and the monasteries.
-Some may have a teacher (often a member of the Saṅgha) who offers spiritual advice on their journey.
+Lay Buddhists are encouraged to cultivate wholesomeness in all their activities (good kamma), and observe moral precepts (usually a list of five or eight) as a path of practice.
+Meditation and study is encouraged too, if or when they can find time for this.
+Lay people may give donations (money, services or goods) to the Saṅgha and the monasteries.
+Some lay people may have a teacher (often a member of the Saṅgha) who offers spiritual advice on their journey.

 Saṅgha and Laity Interactions

-Monastics and the have engaged in various complementary religious practices throughout Buddhist history.
+Monastics and the laity have engaged in various complementary religious practices throughout Buddhist history.
 These exchanges are a major component of Theravāda Buddhism.
-For example, the provide the basic necessities for monastics through the practice of almsgiving.
-Meanwhile, the duties of Buddhist monastics include:
+For example, the laity provide the basic necessities for monastics through the practice of almsgiving.
+Meanwhile, the duties of Buddhist monastics may include:

-In many countries with a strong Theravāda Buddhist influence, there is a cultural practice between monastics and relating to merit.
-Generally, the Saṅgha is seen as providing a ‘field of merit’, which enables the to improve their spiritual condition.
+In many countries with a strong Theravāda Buddhist influence, there is a religious practice between monastics and laity relating to merit.
+Generally, the Saṅgha is seen as providing a ‘field of merit’, which enables the laity to improve their spiritual condition.
 For example, providing food or offering cloth for robes to a monastic is believed to produce greater merit than gifts to other recipients.
-This helps generate good kamma with the possibility of a more favourable future life.
-In exchange, monastics receive veneration and support from the .
+This helps generate good kamma with the possibility of enlightenment.
+Further, as a reciprocal exchange, monastics receive material support from the laity.